react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `onSwipeStart` - optional callback when a swipe gesture starts
 - `onSwipeEnd` - optional callback when a swipe gesture ends
 - `onAnimationEnd` - optional callback when the transition animation ends
+- `getTestID` - optional callback which receives the current scene and returns a test id for the tab
 - `children` - React Element(s) to render

 ### `<TabViewPagerScroll />`